aws-samples/aws-autonomous-driving-data-lake-ros-bag-visualization-using-webviz/README.md

 To stream rosbag files from your bucket using presigned urls, you can use the `get_url.py` script.
 This would create a presigned url to your file and properly encode it and add it as query parameter to webviz in order for it to be streamed.

+### Disclaimer
+This sample application deploys a [docker image](https://hub.docker.com/r/cruise/webviz) not maintained or hosted by AWS and as such no guarantees for its availability, security or correctness is given.

 ### Architecture

 ![architecture](docs/architecture.jpg)